The People's Park · since 1845

 No. Events can lawfully take place for up to 28 days a year without planning permission, and we do not object to that.
 We object to enclosing the park's main fields for up to 75 days every summer, for six years — a large, long-term change to a protected public park.

-How do I make my objection count most?
+How do I make my MP letter count most?